Over the years, SG Climate Rally has launched campaigns to engage with the public and push for climate justice. Find out more about them here.

 What exactly do you see in this vision of Singapore 2050?
 Let's #TakeBack2050.

-Activism in Crisis is a festival aimed at building stronger links between environmental groups and social justice activists, drawing on the intersectional nature of the climate crisis.
-Through this festival, we hope to develop practices that will allow us to facilitate meaningful structural change in our socio-political climate.
+Activism in Crisis was a festival aimed at building stronger links between environmental groups and social justice activists, drawing on the intersectional nature of the climate crisis.
+Through this festival, we hoped to develop practices that will allow us to facilitate meaningful structural change in our socio-political climate.

-SG Climate Rally (SGCR) and Speak for Climate (S4C) have teamed up for Greenwatch, a campaign aimed at garnering greater awareness of the climate crisis and provoking deeper commitments to climate policy during the upcoming General Elections (GE) in Singapore.
+SG Climate Rally (SGCR) and Speak for Climate (S4C) teamed up for Greenwatch, a campaign aimed at garnering greater awareness of the climate crisis and provoking deeper commitments to climate policy during the 2020 General Elections (GE) in Singapore.

 On 21 September 2019, over 2,000 rally goers gathered at Hong Lim Park for the SG Climate Rally.
 The rally was Singapore's first ever physical climate rally, a show of political solidarity to urge the government to take bold systemic climate action.